shawna-p/mysterious-messenger/docs/chatrooms.rst

     $ s.cover_pic = "Cover Photos/rfa_cover.webp"

 where ``s`` is the ChatCharacter variable of the character whose cover photo you would like to update.
+Cover photos should be 750 x 672 pixels in size.

 Updating a character's cover photo will automatically give their portrait on the homepage an "updated" background to indicate their is new information on their profile page.

 You can update a character's cover photo wherever you like inside a label; during Story Mode, in the middle of an expired chatroom, in a text message, wherever.